gerald-gt/Costmetic-store/README.md

-# Jewellery-Shop
+# Costmetic-Store
-This is Demo Site for Jewelry Shop Design by S.Gerald Nelson
+This is Demo Site for Cosmetic-Store online shopping Design by S.Gerald Nelson

-This contain Jewelry shop Demo site with out the Shopping Cart Function / Admin Panel.
+This contain Online cosmetic-store Demo site with out the Shopping Cart Function / Admin Panel.
 But I have this web site with the Shopping Cart Function + Admin panel as well….

+For Database email gerald@travel-pal.org I will send

 Just Extract Database and make the connection in the Configuration file.